Manage Connectors in Presentations with Python

 Adjustment

-We can change the connector’s adjustment point values by increasing the corresponding width and height percentage by 20% and 200%, respectively:
+Change the connector’s adjustment point values by increasing the width percentage by 20% and the height percentage by 200%, respectively:

-# Changes the values of the adjustment points
+# Change the values of the adjustment points.

 The result:

-To define a model that allows us determine the coordinates and the shape of individual parts of the connector, let’s create a shape that corresponds to the horizontal component of the connector at the connector.adjustments[0] point:
+To define a model that allows us to determine the coordinates and shape of the connector’s segments, create a shape that corresponds to the vertical component of the connector at connector.adjustments[0]:

 y = connector.y